Maxkie1/GestureDetection_ML_ITA/README.md

 mkdir test
 ```

-To train the model, run the following command:
+To train the model, there are two methods:

+1. Run the following commands:

 ```
 cd src
 python train_model.py
 ```

+2. Use the `train_model.ipynb` notebook in your Google Collab environment

-The trained model will be saved to a file named `gesture_recognition_model.h5`.
+The trained model is stored in a file named `gesture_recognition_model.h5`.
-Note that a perfectly fitted, pretrained model already exists in the repository.
+Note that a perfectly fitted pretrained model already exists in the repository.
-Therefore, starting the training process is only recommended for your own research purposes.
+Therefore, starting the training process is recommended only for your own research purposes.

-To start the application, run the following command:
+To start the application, run the following commands:

 ```
 cd src